rajeshr264/bolt-beginner-hands-on-lab/05-writing-tasks/README.md

 3. Copy over the `bolt-beginner-hands-on-lab/bolt.yaml` and `bolt-beginner-hands-on-lab/inventory.yaml` files to this directory.

-# How do tasks work?
+# How does a Bolt-task work?

 A task allows a multi step configuraiton to be broken down into well defined steps.